Events Calendar

 Algonquin Park's Winter in the Wild Festival

-The Friends of Algonquin Park and Ontario Parks are proud to announce Winter in the Wild Festival happening in Algonquin Park on February 18, 2023 (the Saturday of Family Day Weekend).
-This family-friendly festival celebrates winter in Algonquin Park through indoor and outdoor events held at various locations throughout the Highway 60 Corridor of Algonquin Park, including many at the Algonquin Visitor Centre.
+The Friends of Algonquin Park and Ontario Parks are proud to announce Winter in the Wild Festival happening in Algonquin Park on February 14, 2026 (the Saturday of Family Day Weekend).
+This family-friendly festival celebrates winter in Algonquin Park through indoor and outdoor events held at various locations throughout the Highway 60 Corridor of Algonquin Park, including many at the Algonquin Park Visitor Centre.

-Winter in the Wild Festival Schedule - February 18, 2023
+Winter in the Wild Festival Events - February 14, 2026

 Winter in the WildMeet at Spruce Bog Boardwalk Trail (km 42.5) [outdoor]

-Join Discovery Program staff they go looking and listening for some of the “Algonquin Specialties” such as Canada Jay, Spruce Grouse and Boreal Chickadee all the while being aware of the other natural phenomena in our midst.
-A limited number of Blue Spruce Resort Logobinoculars will be available to loan to participants, courtesy of The Friends of Algonquin Park.
+Join Discovery Program staff as they go looking and listening for some of the “Algonquin Specialties” such as Canada Jay, Spruce Grouse and Boreal Chickadee Wild Birds Unlimitedall the while being aware of the other natural phenomena in our midst.
+A limited number of binoculars will be available to loan to participants.

 Snowshoeing at Winter in the WildDiscover what Algonquin wildlife is active in winter while exploring infrequently traveled areas by snowshoe.
 This excursion will be led by a Park Naturalist with The Friends of Algonquin Park.
 There will be The Friends of Algonquin Park Logolimited snowshoes available to borrow courtesy of The Friends of Algonquin Park however bring your own if you prefer.
 This excursion will require moderate physical fitness and is suitable for all ages.
 Instruction will be provided on snowshoeing technique.